-WHEREAS, current Tuberculosis outbreaks affect many non-infected producers and herds and
+WHEREAS, current Tuberculosis outbreaks affect many non-infected producers and herds and cost millions of dollars for testing and quarantine; now

-THEREFORE, BE IT RESOLVED, that the California Cattlemen's Association urge the U.S. Department of Agriculture and other necessary agencies to develop newer epidemiological methods that improve Tuberculosis detection in live cattle and ensure federal and state regulations do not place burdensome requirements on California beef cattle producers seeking to ship cattle interstate.
+THEREFORE, BE IT RESOLVED, that the California Cattlemen's Association urge the U.S.

+Department of Agriculture and other necessary agencies to develop newer epidemiological methods that improve Tuberculosis detection in live cattle and ensure federal and state regulations do not place burdensome requirements on California beef cattle producers seeking to ship cattle interstate.